travis-ci/docs-travis-ci-com/user/languages/r.md

 r: devel
 ```

-As new minor releases are released, aliases will float and point to the most current minor release.
+As new minor versions are released, aliases will float and point to the most current minor release.

 For exact versions used for a build, please consult "Build system information" in the build log.